AldoMaine/hello_world/README.md

 # hello_world
 Tutorial

-What and awespome tutorail.
+What an awesome tutorial.
 GitHub is freaking cool.
-yay.
+Yay.

 More crap added to this dumb readme file.....